 Alongside my academic teaching, I have been involved in the following activities:

-For more detail on my expertise and experience, see: Curriculum Vitae.
+For more detail on my expertise and experience, see my CV.